 Stock options and bonuses are awarded to Mr. Pinkerton and other executives and key employees to retain and motivate the grantees and to improve long-term market performance.
 To date, options have been granted only at the prevailing market price and will have value only if the price of the Common Stock increases.
-Generally, to provide incentives for its executives to remain with the Company and to benefit for the improvement in the performance of the Company, options have a term of five years and vest 30% after one year, an additional 30% after two years and fully vested after three years.
+Generally, to provide incentives for its executives to remain with the Company and to benefit for the improvement in the performance of the Company, options have a term of five years and vest 30% after one year, an additional 30% after two years and fully after three years.
 An employee must be employed by the Company at the time of vesting in order to exercise the options.
 In addition, annual bonuses are awarded with 50% of the amount payable in the year of the award, 25% vesting on January 1 of the year following the award and the remaining 25% vesting on January 1 of the second year after the award.
-These bonuses are payable, at the option of the employee, in cash or shares of the Company's Common Stock valued at 75% of the prevailing market price at the time of the award.
-An employee must be employed by the Company at the time of vesting in order to receive the vested restricted stock previously awarded to such employee.
+These bonuses are payable, at the option of the employee, in cash or shares of the Company's Common Stock valued at 75% of the prevailing market rate at the time of the award.
+An employee must be employed by the Company at the time of vesting in order to receive the vested bonus previously granted to such employee.
 The restricted stock issued pursuant to the bonuses represents unregistered shares and therefore initially cannot be sold by the recipient.

-The Committee generally determines the number of options granted and the amount of bonuses awarded to Mr. Pinkerton and to other executives and key employees based on how an individual's responsibilities might affect the long-term price of the Common Stock.
-The Committee occasionally awards additional options when the Committee believes additional incentives are appropriate.
+The Committee generally determines the number of options granted and the amount of the bonuses awarded to Mr. Pinkerton and to other executives and key employees based on how an individual's responsibilities might affect the long-term price of the Common Stock.
+The Committee occasionally grants additional options when the Committee believes additional incentives are appropriate.

-In the aggregate, approximately 22% of the Named Executive Officers' cash compensation for 1995 consisted of incentive bonuses tied to Company and individual performance.
+In the aggregate, approximately 23% of the Named Executive Officers' cash compensation for 1995 consisted of incentive bonuses tied to Company and individual performance.
 Mr. Pinkerton received approximately 37% of his cash compensation for 1995 from incentive bonuses.
-When the potential future value of stock options are included (assuming a 10% annual increase in the stock price), approximately 70% of the total compensation of Mr. Pinkerton for 1995 is from incentives which are linked to creation of stockholder value.
+When the potential future value of stock options and restricted stock grants are included (assuming a 10% annual increase in the stock price), approximately 70% of the total compensation of Mr. Pinkerton for 1995 is from incentives which are linked to creation of stockholder value.

 No voting member of the Committee is a former or current officer or employee of the Company or any of its subsidiaries.
-Messrs.
-Edelman and Pinkerton are ex-officio members of the Committee with no voting authority.
 No member of the Compensation Committee had any Compensation Committee Interlocks during the Company's last fiscal year.